SPIGS/parkerspielvogeldotcom/content/posts/starting-a-blog/index.md

 draft: false
 ---

 This was something I've been thinking of doing for a while.
 What really kicked me into high-gear was learning about [Hugo](https://gohugo.io/) - or really learning [how to use Hugo](https://www.youtube.com/watch?v=ZFL09qhKi5I).
-I just wanted to use something that I could have more direct I control over instead of some CMS like Wordpress.
+I just wanted to use something that I could have more direct I control over instead of some CMS like WordPress.

 ## Social media wastes my time